galenlim/hackthebox-htb-writeups/_posts/2020-12-08-leakingbucket.md

 But then I learned that text processing with a shell loop is not the best idea. ([Read about it here.](https://unix.stackexchange.com/questions/169716/why-is-using-a-shell-loop-to-process-text-considered-bad-practice))

-So let's try to do better.
+So let's try to do better, with [awk](https://www.grymoire.com/Unix/Awk.html).

 `awk '{a[$0]} END{for (i in a) for (j in a) print i"-"j"-s4fet3ch"}' wordlist.txt > bucket_list.txt`

 Essentially, this command declares an associate array `a` using the first column (which is our list of words) as its index.
 Then we do a double loop through the keys to print all the possible bucket names.

 Other than having less to type, using awk is much faster, as you can see below.
-While performance is not a concern here, it can be in some cases, so this is a nice option to have.
+While performance is not a concern here given our small wordlist, it can be in some cases, so this is a nice option to have.

 ```
 $ time ./generatebucketlist.sh